-In conclusion, these preliminary results demonstrate the potential utility of the proposed framework for providing regional information concerning such pulmonary research matters as disease progression or response to treatment.
-Of practical importance for researchers who desire to participate in and extend this work, the entire processing pipeline is available as an open source.
-The preprocessing steps of template building, intensity normalization, inhomogeneity correction, and segmentation are all available in the ANTs distribution and the R statistical project (www.r-project.org) was used to perform statistical analysis.
+In conclusion, these preliminary results demonstrate the potential utility of the proposed framework for providing regional information concerning such pulmonary research topics as disease progression or response to treatment.
+The preprocessing steps of template building, intensity normalization, inhomogeneity correction, and segmentation are all available in the ANTs distribution.
+Furthermore, the R statistical project, which was used to perform statistical analysis, is available at www.r-project.org.
+Hence, the processing pipeline is readily available as an open source of information to researchers who desire to participate in and extend this work.

 Acknowledgments